andraugust/andraugust.github.io/quantum-2.md

 \left<\frac{d\mathbf{V}}{dx}\right> \neq \frac{d\mathbf{V}(\left<x\right>)}{d\left<x\right>}
 $$

 ## Last

 This concludes the summary of dynamics and continuous states in quantum mechanics.
 Some natural applications at this point would be the hydrogen atom and the quantum harmonic oscillator.
-I won't cover those here but will mention that they're especially interesting systems because their solutions are discrete, even though their potentials and wavefunctions are continuous.
+I won't cover those here but will mention that they're especially interesting systems because their solutions are discrete despite their potentials and wavefunctions being continuous.
 For example, the quantum harmonic oscillator has a discrete set of eigen-energies and therefore _can't_ have any energy, unlike wavepackets or classical oscillators.
-This is yet another result demonstrating quantum strangeness.
+This is yet another result demonstrating the strangeness of the quantum world.

 The next post will cover entanglement, which will be a good stepping stone into quantum computing.
 To be continued…